Gonochorism: Evolution

 Gonochorism has evolved independently multiple times.
 It is very evolutionarily stable in animals.
 Its stability and advantages have received little attention.
 Gonochorism owes its origin to the evolution of anisogamy, but it is unclear if the evolution of anisogamy first led to hermaphroditism or gonochorism.

 Gonochorism is thought to be the ancestral state in polychaetes, Hexacorallia, nematodes, and hermaphroditic fishes.
 Gonochorism is thought to be ancestral in hermaphroditic fishes because it is widespread in basal clades of fish and other vertebrate lineages.

 Two papers from 2008 have suggested that transitions between hermaphroditism and gonochorism or vice versa have occurred in animals between 10 and 20 times.
 In a 2017 study involving 165 taxon groups, more evolutionary transitions from gonochorism to hermaphroditism were found than the reverse.

 Use across species

 Animals

 The term gonochorism is most often used for animal species, an estimated 95% of which are gonochoric.
 It is very common in vertebrate species, 99% of which are gonochoric.
-Ninety-eight percent of fishes are gonochoric.
+About 98% of fishes are gonochoric.
 Mammals (including humans) and birds are solely gonochoric.
 Tardigrades are almost always gonochoric.
-Seventy-five percent of snails are gonochoric.
+About 75% of snails are gonochoric.
 Most arthropods including a majority of crustaceans are gonochoric.

 In animals, sex is most often genetically determined, but may be determined by other mechanisms.
 For example, alligators use temperature-dependent sex determination during egg incubation.